archlinux/alpm/alpm-state-repo/resources/specification/alpm-state-repo.7.md

 # DESCRIPTION

 End users gain access to ALPM based packages (see **alpm-package**) through package repositories (see **alpm-repo**).
-These also contain database files describing their current state (see **alpm-repo-database**) to the end users.
+These also contain database files describing their current state (see **alpm-repo-db**) to the end users.

 An **alpm-state-repo** is used by package repository maintainers and provides a detailed view on several aspects of one or more package repositories: